ansyblenetwork/aquietlife/_posts/2021-07-04-choosing-expirations.md

 ### On diversification

-I noted in my post about OCD that one way of diversification is by trading options at different expirations.
+I noted in my post about OCD that one way to diversify is to trade options at various expirations.
 This of course would include 45 DTE contracts.
 I am fine with this justification - but this is not what the 45 DTE proponents are saying.